Advocacy

 Geneva, Switzerland

-During the 58th session of the Human Rights Council, The PACS Institute hosted a research seminar to examine the themes of our flagship statement, bringing together peace researchers, human rights advocates, and policy experts.
-Through panel discussions and interactive dialogue, participants explored innovative strategies to expand global human rights frameworks upon more transparent, scientifically grounded principles.
+At the 58th Human Rights Council session, the PACS Institute hosted a research seminar to discuss themes from our flagship UN statement.
+The event brought together peace researchers, human rights advocates, and policy experts.
+Through panel discussions and interactive dialogue, participants explored strategies to strengthen global human rights frameworks with greater transparency and scientific grounding.

 National-level Advocacy